AlternateNicko/EpsilonPL/README.md

 - not
 - from
 - as

+• Operators
++ Addition
+- Subtraction
+* Multiplication
+/ Division
+% Modular division
+// Integer division
+** Exponential
+++ Increment
+-- Decrement
+== Is Equal
+!= Is Not Equal
+< Less than
+> Greater than
+<= Less or equal than
+>= Greater or equal than
 ___
-# special syntaxes
+# core syntax elements
 ___
-• Code blocks - These are defined with curly brackets, { as the starting bracket and } as the ending bracket, this is usually defined at the end of an if, else if, else statement, function definition, class instances, while and for loops, and any that involves code blocks.

-• import - libraries are still early stages, but with the "library" folder, you can create your own libraries using python.
+• Code blocks - These are enclosed with curly brackets { }, but curly brackets can also be used in map data types

 • // - this symbol is defined as a comment

+• */ /* defines multilined comments and are enclosed with those symbols

 • Built in functions - there are built in functions and methods used for easier variable assignments and value manipulations

+• Case-Sensitive language - uppercase and lowercase characters acts differently

+• white spaces are ignored - Tabs, spaces, and lines without any codes are ignored and skipped

-• OOP - There are multiple syntaxes used for Object Oriented Programming
+• OOP support - There are multiple syntaxes used for Object Oriented Programming
 1. "class" - the main keyword to define a object
 2. <const> - the "construction" name, used in
+3. public - Object Accessible attributes
+4. private - class protected attribute
 ```python
 private func <const>(self)
 {